Illumina unveils roadmap of groundbreaking NovaSeq X advancements in data quality, output, speed, and flexibility

 40% increase in output to 35 billion reads, up to Q70 quality scores, improved turnaround time, and staggered starts are among the updates to be rolled out on all NovaSeq X systems, advancing precision medicine and delivering compounded value for NovaSeq X customers

 SAN DIEGO, Feb.
-23, 2026 /PRNewswire/ -- Illumina, Inc. (NASDAQ: ILMN) today unveiled an 18-month roadmap of innovations that enhance the power and value of the NovaSeq X system.
+24, 2026 /PRNewswire/ -- On February 23, Illumina, Inc. (NASDAQ: ILMN) unveiled an 18-month roadmap of innovations that enhance the power and value of the NovaSeq X system.
 Updates include technology that will deliver up to a Q70 quality score for the first time, along with 30% increased speed and output up to 35 billion reads (35B).
 Staggered starts and new flow cells go live across the customer base in the coming weeks.

 "The NovaSeq X is already the gold-standard in sequencing, and Illumina is constantly innovating to meet the growing needs of our customers' ambitious projects," said Steve Barnard, PhD, chief technology officer of Illumina.
 "With our roadmap of advances in quality, speed, output, and flexibility, we are bringing the industry the latest in cutting-edge technology and chemistry.
 These updates will set the stage for a new wave of research breakthroughs, inspiring a new standard of care in oncology and rare disease, ultimately improving human health."